-For the past 10+ years, Women in Telecoms & Technology has hosted a post-MWC event to provide news and views from the show for those of us who weren’t able to make it to Barcelona.
-We were pleased we were able to host this event again, and doubly pleased that we were able to run our event as a hybrid in-person/on Teams discussion.
+For the past 11+ years, Women in Telecoms & Technology has hosted a post-MWC event to provide news and views from the show for those of us who weren’t able to make it to Barcelona.
+We were pleased to be able to host this event again this year; as a hybrid in-person/Zoom discussion.

 - Mike Short, Chief Scientific Adviser, Department for International Trade; and

 Pictured from left: Kim Viljoen, Mike Short, Anne Chitan and Linda Ligios

 WiTT would like to thank the Digital Catapult for hosting and supporting this event.

 You can view a video of the discussion here: https://youtu.be/Go3h0y714xE

 Linda Ligios is Sr Innovation Partner – Team Lead at Digital Catapult where she leads the delivery of a number of Digital Catapult large-scale ecosystem building programmes in the areas of telecom and open infrastructure.
 She has a background in business and innovation consulting, digital transformation, project management, marketing and digital media.